Pau1R/simpleMath/README.md

 # simpleMath
-This plugin gives Sublime Text the ability to perform simple math operations with numbers.
+This plugin gives Sublime Text the ability to perform simple math operations with numbers for all or only selected text.

-Operations can also apply to selection.

 Currently available commands:
-- **summarize**: get sum of numbers
+- **summarize**: get sum of all numbers found in text.

 Commands planned for development:
 - **multiply**: multiply numbers